 Creative Bureaucracy Festival

-This year the Creative Bureaucracy Festival was held for the first time and the GDL was one of its partners.
+The Creative Bureaucracy Festival in 2018 was held for the first time and the GDL was one of its partners.
 The goal was to unite public-sector innovators with individuals to share best-practice examples from differents fields of work and inspire new ideas.
 Subject areas covered issues such as education, health, transport, work, security and housing.
 The overaching topic included digitalisation, transparency, participation and trust.
 Around 1200 Guests showed up to listen to 165 exceptional speakers from all over the world.
 The event formats differed from traditional panel discussion to more innovative and inclusive formats.

 Pictures of the event were taken by: Robert Schlesinger, Copyright

 Julia is an activist who is passionate about growing open communities.

 She works as a project lead for the Open Knowledge Foundation Germany and as a consultant for The Engine Room.
 Julia has been running multiple community projects that foster the reuse of open data.
 Code for Germany, her latest project in collaboration with Code for America, is a civic tech community with 25 labs and more than 350 members across Germany.